danielharrell/does_music_move/does_music_move.md

 talk, despite its point.
 And it is this problem that I wish to discuss in my lecture tonight.
 I have accordingly divided the lecture into two parts.
-In the first part, I will explain what the problem is.
-And in the second part, I will explain why I take the problem to be important---even for those of us with little interest in music.
+In the [first part][part one], I will explain what the problem is.
+And in the [second part][part two], I will explain why I take the problem to be important---even for those of us with little interest in music.
 But since I assume rather more interest in music in my account of the problem itself, I will say this much now about my sense of its importance, in case it helps anyone sit through the first part of my lecture more expectantly, or at least patiently.
 While I present this specifically as a problem in our experience of music, I take it to be a problem, more generally, in our experience of the world.
 And at stake in the problem, on that level, is the prospect of our freedom in the world.
 So understood---or at least as I will want to understand it---the problem thus poses a challenge to liberal education---indeed, to the very idea of liberal education.
-But more on that in Part Two.
+But more on that in [Part Two][part two].

-### I. The nature of the problem.
+#### I. The nature of the problem. [part one]

 So what is the problem with our talking as if music moved?
 The problem, in a word, is with
-*space*: the space, that is, in which music must move, if it does indeed move.
+*space*: the space, that is, in which music must move, if it does move.
 For this space makes something close to complete sense on the one hand, yet something closer to nonsense on the other.
-I begin, then, with a rather long account of what I mean by the complete sense it makes, before offering a briefer account of the nonsense it makes.
+I begin, then, with a [rather long account][sense] of what I mean by the complete sense it makes, before offering a [briefer account][nonsense] of the nonsense it makes.

-#### The sense it makes.
+##### The sense it makes. [sense]
 To see the sense it makes, we can start by comparing the movement we hear in music, with the variation we hear in sounds more generally.